 In 1888 Albert’s brother, Simon started a clothing store in Margaretville, a larger town just 6 miles west of Fleischmanns.
 Together with Albert, they bought their own building in 1891.
 They sold dry goods, clothing, carpets, shoes, boots, etc.

 Around 1900 they opened a second store, in Fleischmanns, expanding it to a full department store a few years later.
 “The Macy” of the Catskills was their motto.

 Then in 1918 with Max Silberman who we will hear more about soon, they opened an additional store that sold hardware goods, furniture, toys, and building materials.
 I believe the Halperns moved all their operations to Margaretville in 1963 where they had the Halpern Plumbing Supply Company.

 The Halperns were creative retailers and good PR agents.
 In 1902, for example, they obtained a long front-page story in the Catskill Mountain News on the growth of their business.
-This is just the beginning of that article.
+This visual just shows the beginning of that article.

 That same year,1902, for a big sale Halperns offered two cents/mile to any customers who traveled to their store.

 Or they would bring the merchandise to you.
 In the early days, they not only sold from the store, but they also had wagons that would go peddling around the countryside.
 Albert ran that end of the business.
 He had the necessary experience.
 We have reports that when he first came to Delaware County that’s how he earned a living, peddling.
 But, in the 1920s we find him traveling to New York City to study the latest fashions.

 That was probably more in line with his destiny.
 For as Albert told it in 1905, in this letter, the Halperns were related to a highly placed Warsaw family in which “girls received a college education[and] moved in the finest society.”